RyanLisse/go-crypto-bot-clean/memory-bank/activeContext.md

 4. Document the migration process for future reference

 ## Recent Changes
+- Connected API endpoints to business logic by creating a service layer
+- Implemented service connectors for backtest, strategy, auth, and user management
+- Created a main entry point for the API server with proper service initialization
 - Implemented strategy factory for managing trading strategies
 - Added market regime detection for adaptive strategy selection
 - Integrated strategy framework with the trade service